francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 ---

-# Banks
+## Banks

 A Bank is a collection of scenes.

 Most DMX192 controllers provide:

-- 30 Banks
+* 30 Banks
-- 8 Scenes per Bank
+* 8 Scenes per Bank

 Total:

-- 240 Scenes
+* 240 Scenes

+### Selecting Banks

+On most DMX192 controllers, the current Bank number is shown on the LED display.

+To the right of the **BANK** label are two buttons aligned with the **UP** and **DOWN** arrows.

+These buttons allow the operator to navigate through the available Banks.

+Examples:

+* Bank Up → Next Bank
+* Bank Down → Previous Bank

+This allows quick access to all 30 Banks stored in the controller's memory.

+Before recording or playing back a scene, always verify that the correct Bank is selected.

 ### Example

 Bank 1 — Basic Color Palette

-- Scene 1 = Red Wash
+* Scene 1 = Red Wash
-- Scene 2 = Orange Wash
+* Scene 2 = Orange Wash
-- Scene 3 = Yellow Wash
+* Scene 3 = Yellow Wash
-- Scene 4 = Green Wash
+* Scene 4 = Green Wash
-- Scene 5 = Cyan Wash
+* Scene 5 = Cyan Wash
-- Scene 6 = Blue Wash
+* Scene 6 = Blue Wash
-- Scene 7 = Magenta Wash
+* Scene 7 = Magenta Wash
-- Scene 8 = White Wash
+* Scene 8 = White Wash

 This Bank acts as a color palette that can be used during live operation or as the foundation for building chases.

 ## Starting Automatic Playback